JoshuaKGoldberg/TypeStat/docs/Nodes.md

 ## Returns

-Functions that have an explicit return type but can return a different type will have that type added onto their return type.
+Functions that have an explicit return type but can return a different type may have that type added onto their return type by `fixIncompleteTypes`.

-For example, if a function is initially marked as returning `string` but can also return `undefined`, `strictNullChecks` would change its type to `string | undefined`:
+For example, if a function is initially marked as returning `string` but can also return `undefined`, `fixIncompleteTypes` would change its type to `string | undefined`:

 ```diff
 - function abc(def: boolean): string {